 “Firm-sponsored training” is defined as training that is organized and provided by a firm for its employees.
 The costs of firm-sponsored training are typically shared between employees (through lower wages during the training process) and employers.
 However, the firm, or employer, generally bears the greater financial burden as they pay most of the direct monetary costs of training.
 In addition, the firm bears the cost of the forgone loss in productivity as a result of employee time spent on the training program.

 Workers and firms can invest considerable resources in training.
-By some estimates, over half of the human capital generated over the period of a lifetime (i.e., the skills, abilities, ideals and health benefits developed through training programs) is a result of post-school investment, which includes training within firms .
+By some estimates, over half of the human capital generated over the period of a lifetime (i.e. the skills, abilities, ideals, and health benefits developed through training programs) is a result of post-school investment, which includes training within firms .
 Although numbers vary, in many countries almost 50% of the workforce participate in some kind of firm-sponsored training each year (Figure 1).
-Data on the duration of training from the International Adult Literacy Study from the OECD show that on-the-job training programs take, on average, 137 hours per year .
+Data on the duration of training from the International Adult Literacy Study from the OECD show that on-the-job training programs take, on average, 137 hours per year.

 It is only quite recently that the returns, or benefits, of training programs to firms have been more carefully measured.
-One reason for this is due to data constraints.
+One reason is due to data constraints.
 There is a paucity of information at the firm level that elucidates the effects and outcomes of training that may be of most interest to firms, such as improvements in productivity.
-This contribution considers the available empirical evidence on this issue.
+This article considers the available empirical evidence on this issue.
 It also brings together a related literature that provides a more comprehensive view on decision processes made at the firm level that take into account the complementarities and benefits of simultaneous firm investments in physical, human, and organizational capital.